Blood glucose monitoring: Purpose

 Blood glucose monitoring reveals individual patterns of blood glucose changes, and helps in the planning of meals, activities, and at what time of day to take medications.

 Also, testing allows for a quick response to high blood sugar (hyperglycemia) or low blood sugar (hypoglycemia).
 This might include diet adjustments, exercise, and insulin (as instructed by the health care provider).

 Blood glucose meters

 A blood glucose meter is an electronic device for measuring the blood glucose level.
 A relatively small drop of blood is placed on a disposable test strip which interfaces with a digital meter.
 Within several seconds, the level of blood glucose will be shown on the digital display.
 Needing only a small drop of blood for the meter means that the time and effort required for testing are reduced and the compliance of diabetic people to their testing regimens is improved significantly.
+Blood glucose meters provide results in various units such as eAG (mg/dL) and eAG (mmol/L), and may also estimate A1C levels.
+These measurements can aid in classifying blood glucose levels as normal, prediabetic, or diabetic, facilitating effective diabetes management for users.
+While some models offer interpretative features that indicate the health status based on these results, not all meters provide this functionality, focusing instead on providing raw glucose measurements.
+Users of blood glucose meters without interpretative features can utilize online calculators to determine their blood glucose status based on measured values.
 The cost of using blood glucose meters is believed to be a cost-benefit relative to the avoided medical costs of the complications of diabetes.